dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

      Return (ConcatenateResTemplate (SBFB, SBFG))
  }
 ```
-Add this code if it isn't already present:
+Add this code at the end if it isn't already present:
 ```
 Return (ConcatenateResTemplate (SBFB, SBFI))
 ```